 You will find a Runza recipe in almost every Nebraska church cookbook.
 This version is a riff on a recipe passed down to me by my Aunt Sherril.
 When our boys were home, I played around with the ingredients, landing on this version which is a keeper.

-Let’s get started!
-First we need warm water, target the temperature at 110 degrees F. If you don’t have a thermometer then make sure the water is almost, but not, too hot to touch.
+First, we need warm water, target the temperature at 110 degrees F. If you don’t have a thermometer then make sure the water is almost, but not, too hot to touch.
 If it’s too hot it will kill the yeast.
+Also, we want to avoid serving flatbread Runzas!
+If the water is too cold, it will take longer for the yeast to activate and rise.

 In the bowl of a standing mixer fitted with a dough hook, mix flour, yeast, and salt together.
 With the mixer on low, slowly add the water mixture.